anurag-dot-physx/HES-S-Matrix/README.md

 # HES-S-Matrix
-S-Matrix contatining highly excited physical string states and tachyons.
-This is based on the article [arXiv:2312.02127](https://arxiv.org/abs/2312.02127)
+S-Matrix contatining highly excited physical string states (HES) and tachyons (T).
+This is based on the article [arXiv:2312.02127](https://arxiv.org/abs/2312.02127).

 This repository contains 3 mathematica notebooks:

 ## HHT_amplitude_particular_partitions.nb
-Computes the HES-HES-Tachyon scattering for two particular partitions of $N_1$ and $N_2$ respectively.
+Computes the HES-HES-T scattering for two particular partitions of $N_1$ and $N_2$ respectively.
+The scattering amplitude is expressed both analytically as an expression of kinematic variable $\chi$ and numerically as data points at $\chi_i$ grid points.
+The kinematic choices are as described in the aforementioned article.
+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.